skinnyjeans/Schedule-LongSteps/README.md

     ...
     has 'app' => (is => 'ro', isa => 'My::App', required => 1);

-You can inject your $app instance in your processes at instanciation time:
+You can inject your $app instance in your processes at instantiation time:

     $longsteps->instantiate_process('My::App', { app => $app });